 Recommendations about who should get the vaccines may change as we continue to learn more about COVID-19 and the vaccines’ effectiveness.

 Right now, healthcare providers, long-term care facility staff and residents, first responders, K-12 school staff, and Utahns 70 years and older can get vaccinated in Utah.
 As more vaccine becomes available, everyone who wants to get vaccinated will be able to.
 We encourage you to make an informed decision about getting vaccinated.
-Credible and accurate information on the COVID-19 vaccines can be found at coronavirus.utah.gov/vaccine.
+Credible and accurate information on the COVID-19 vaccines can be found at coronavirus-stage.at.utah.gov/vaccine.